MISA-SCD/misa-scd/README.txt

 ******************************************************************************************
 Compiling instructions
 ******************************************************************************************
+First load openmpi under version 1.8.

-To compile, use the following commands:
+Then, to compile, use the following commands:

-srscdclean (rm -r obj_intel)
-make intel	<- runs make file
+cd src
+make clean
+make

+To run,
+for example, to run Bulk_Implantation_Cascade use the following commands:

+cd ../tests/Bulk_Implantation_Cascade
+mpirun -n 8 ../../src/srscd parameters.txt

 ******************************************************************************************
 Description of parameters.txt